We are about to make a bid for The Greys. Join us to help save it and every penny will count double!

-The Greys pub has a proud history of staging live music, presenting acts from all over the world attracted by its intimacy and knowledgeable audience.
-We feel that there isn't another pub quite like it in the area, and it will make a brilliant resource in community hands.
+The Greys has been a great pub and has a proud history of staging live music, presenting acts from all over the world attracted by its intimacy and knowledgeable audience.
+We believe that there isn't another pub like it and that it's future needs to be secured.

-If we're successful, we'll be able to run The Greys as a community freehouse with real ales, craft beers and local favourites, and a warm and friendly welcome.
+If we're successful, we'll be able to run The Greys as a community freehouse with real ales, craft and Belgium beers and local favourites, and of course the internationally famous music offering.

 We want The Greys to be owned and used by the people who'll love it – you!

 You'll become an owner of the pub alongside like-minded fellow investors.
-And if we hit our trading targets, we'll be able to offer small rates of interest to investors and allow you to be repaid your investment in the future.
+And if we hit our trading targets, we'll be able to offer interest to investors and allow you to be repaid your investment in the future.

 Caroline Lucas MP - "Local pubs play such an important role in our communities, and with so many at risk of closure and redevelopment, I fully support the Crowdfunder to purchase The Greys and keep it open for community use.
 It's a pub that's full of character, with such potential to be an amazing community resource in residents' hands.
 I wish the campaign every success, and I hope that everyone gets behind the Crowdfunder so that The Greys can remain open to serve the Hanover area as a meeting place, live entertainment venue, and so much more, for many years to come."